-Hertz Foundation Fellowships: Apply as senior undergrad or 1st-yr grad student (rare exceptions for more advanced students, see FAQ); applications open in Summer, deadline in Fall.
+Hertz Foundation Fellowships: Apply when applying to grad student or as 1st-yr grad student (rare exceptions for more advanced students, see FAQ); applications open in Summer, deadline in Fall.

-DOE Computational Science Fellowship: Apply as senior undergrad or 1st-yr grad student; applications open in October, deadline mid-January.
+DOE Computational Science Fellowship: Apply when applying to grad school or as1st-yr grad student; applications open in October, deadline mid-January.

 The following is only open to U.S. citizens or nationals:

-National Defense Science & Engineering Graduate Fellowships: Apply as senior undergrad or 1st- or 2nd-yr grad student (rare exceptions for more advanced students); applications open around Sept.
+National Defense Science & Engineering Graduate Fellowships: Apply when applying to grad school or as 1st- or 2nd-yr grad student (rare exceptions for more advanced students); applications open around Sept.
 1, deadline mid-December.
 Open to all of neuro/cognitive science.
 You need to discuss "how your research might be of interest to the Department of Defense (DoD)", but there is no service requirement of any kind associated with an award.